Video, Audio, and Animation Text Versions

 - Anything displayed visually in the file, such as words or symbols

-A text version should describe not only the spoken words, but all of the major events and messages within it.
 A visitor should be able to read a text version and understand all of the major themes and messages in a multimedia file.

-Organizing a Text Version
+Posting a Text Version Online

-The header must include:
+A text version's header must include:

 - The name of the file the text version was written for